Windows Tweaks Logo Microsoft PC Help - 02 blue red

 3. Set ClearPagefileAtShutdown: Change the value of 'ClearPagefileAtShutdown' to '1'.

-4. From now on Windows 10 will automatically delete the Pagefile.sys every time it is shut down.
+4. From now on, Windows 10 will automatically delete Pagefile.sys every time it is shut down.

 Please note the following effects:

-• System startup can be slowed down: Deleting the file during shutdown can cause the next startup to take a little longer.
+• System startup can be slowed down: Deleting the file on shutdown can cause the next startup to take a little longer.

 Change the size of the Pagefile.sys (reduce and enlarge)